Work in progress note, I will continue updating this note as I read the book.

 - Google places 50% cap on “ops” work.
 This is upper bound, over time this should decrease as the “dev” work would lead to automation and that would lead in system that runs and repairs itself.

-- In SRE environment, all engineers are rostered to be on-call - it was my experience with Fairfax/Nine.
+- In an SRE environment, all engineers (SRE & product) are rostered to be on-call.